Today I’m sharing my controversial view on a topic that might never have crossed your mind before…

 Instead of diluting your SEO-juice between two websites (your membership site and main blog/site), focus all of your optimization efforts on your main blog.

-Most people have their membership site on a separate domain, subdomain, or WordPress install (click here to see why that’s recommended).
+Most people build their membership site on a separate domain, subdomain, or WordPress install.

 As such, the search engines see these are two separate entities and they’re actually competing with each other for rankings.